NareshAdhe/Tic-Tac-Toe/README.md

 ---

 ## Features
-- **Interactive Gameplay**: Play against another player in a turn-based game.
+- **Interactive Gameplay**: Play against another player in a turn-based game with feature to change the names of the player involved.
 - **Dynamic UI**: React handles UI updates dynamically, ensuring a smooth experience.
 - **Winning Logic**: Automatically detects the winner or a draw and displays the result.
 - **Responsive Design**: Optimized for various screen sizes using CSS.